fastlane/docs/docs/actions.md

 ### git_add

-Directly add the given file
+Directly add the given file or all files